 Building a New Community

 There are many ways and places that retirees can go expand their social network.
 Seniors will benefit from meeting other seniors with common interests and from making friends of all ages who will be excited to learn from the seniors’ vast knowledge and experience.

-Senior Community Centers – Lucky retirees may have a senior community center nearby.
-These centers usually offer activities, classes, social events and valuable information that is specifically geared to seniors.
+Lucky retirees may have a senior community center nearby.
+These centers usually offer activities, classes, social events, and valuable information that is specifically geared to seniors.
 Interacting with other seniors with these same interests can be immensely valuable to expanding existing social networks.

-Assisting Hands Home Care – Fort Myers, provides home care services in Fort Myers, North Fort Myers, Bonita Springs, Estero, Cape Coral, Port Charlotte, Punta Gorda, Sanibel, & Arcadia, Florida.
+Assisting Hands Home Care – Fort Myers provides home care services in Fort Myers, North Fort Myers, Bonita Springs, Estero, Cape Coral, Port Charlotte, Punta Gorda, Sanibel, and Arcadia, Florida.